Alternative Business Finance

-The three forms of invoice finance include invoice factoring, invoice discounting and selective invoice finance.
+The three forms of invoice finance include invoice factoring, invoice discounting and selective invoice financing.
 This type of facility suits those businesses that acquire payments from customers via regular invoices.
 Effectively, the company’s invoices are sold to a lender.
 A percentage of the invoice value is paid straight away.

 The final balance minus the lender’s fee will be credited once the customer has paid the invoice.
 Factoring companies will also manage credit control whereas those businesses opting for discounting will be required to chase repayments from the customer, keeping it confidential.
 Both these forms of invoice finance require the whole book of invoices to be sold to the lender.

 This is not the case when it comes to selective invoice finance.
 A business owner may select individual invoices to factor as and when required.
 As with discounting, the responsibility of credit control remains with the business.

 There are three forms of asset finance available to business owners.
 The first being asset refinancing, this uses existing company assets as security against the loan.
 Secondly, there are operating leases that let you rent collateral such as vehicles, plant or equipment for a set period.
 Thirdly, there is hire purchase that gives you the option to purchase and own the goods at the end of the agreement.

 A popular form of alternative business funding.
 It works by asking a large number of people (the crowd) for a small amount of money until your target loan amount is reached.